 The Foreign and Commonwealth Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice and www.gov.uk/knowbeforeyougo which you are recommended to consult before booking and in good time before departure.

 Please note, prices shown are a guide only and subject to change at time of booking.

-The prices shown on this website have been calculated using exchange rates of £1 on 11th July 2018 as shown in the Financial Times Guide to World Currencies
+The prices shown on this website are recalculated and updated frequently using exchange rates as shown in the Financial Times Guide to World Currencies.

 We reserve the right to amend the price of unsold holidays at any time and correct errors in the prices of confirmed holidays.
 We also reserve the right to increase the price of confirmed holidays solely to allow for increase which are a direct consequence of changes in:

 i. the price of the carriage of passengers resulting from the cost of fuel or other power sources;